 Criminal background check, random drug test and name search on government registries that prohibit employment in health care professions are conducted at the beginning of classes.
 The cost of these services is approximately $87 with an additional fee of $13 per state (other than Illinois and Missouri), in which the student has lived or worked since the age of 18.

 Students with positive results on the drug test or listed on a prohibitory government registry will be dismissed from the program.
+If drug test results are positive, the student must provide proof of prescription in his or her own name in order to pass the drug test.
+Medical marijuana, which is not FDA approved, is also considered a positive drug testing result.
 Dismissal for positive criminal background check, drug test or listing on a government registry does not qualify students for refund of tuition or lab fees.
 Students who have concerns regarding their status with the above regulations are encouraged to discuss the matter with the program coordinator or coordinator’s assistant prior to seeking admission.

 The program’s curriculum is guided by the standards developed by U.S. Department of Transportation National Highway Traffic Safety Administration.
 Compliance with this curriculum helps to assure the public that our curriculum will graduate competent clinicians.